Caracal

 THREATS

 Predation on small livestock has resulted in the extermination of thousands of caracals annually.
-This is especially the case in South Africa and Namibia, where predator control programs have been put in place.
-As caracals are capable of taking small domestic livestock, they are often subject to persecution.
 Habitat destruction is a threat to caracals in central, west, north, and northeast Africa.

 STATUS